ademuri/air-filter-controller/hardware/README.md

 #### Filtering

 I did a conducted emissions pre-test for v1.0, using a dual 5uH LISN between the board and an adjustable DC power supply.
-With the board on and idle, I saw a few concerning peaks:
+With the board on and idle (30-40mA pulled from the 12V source), I saw a few concerning peaks:

 - A sharp peak around 725 kHz, about 10dB above the limit
 - Sharp peaks around 3.6kHz, 1.4 MHz, 2.2 MHz, and 3.6 MHz - these are >3dB below the limit
 - Broadband noise between 300kHz to 400kHz

+Increasing the load on the buck converter slightly by turning on the indicator LED to full white (50-55mA pulled @12V), the peaks get sharper, with the 365 kHz peak exceeding the limit by 6dB, and the 1.4MHz peak exceeding the limit by ~8dB.

+There isn't much change with one fan plugged in on full power.